PeterXQC/3dprinting/Projects/Speed/Monolith.md

 ## Plan:
 I like to change one thing at a time to better evaluate and trouble shoot my projects, but there's a lot in changing a gantry.
 We need to consider compatibility in toolhead and z-homing methods, so I looked into this.
 As it turns out, the belt spacing on a Monolith gantry is identical to that in a standard voron gantry, aside from the fact that the belts are moved outward by ~0.8mm.
 ![image](../assets/GantryBeltCompare.png)

 This means that whatever z-homing method/carrige you used with a standard voron build most likely works fine here.
 The other concern is toolhead.
-It needs to physically fit in the new constraints set by the front motors, and the constraints are tight to say the least.
+It needs to physically fit in the new constraints set by the front motors, and the constraints are tight to say the least (red rectangle is gained via allowing protrusion).
 ![image](../assets/Constraints.jpg)

 Luckily, there are three redeeming qualities.
 1. The space is tight, but large enough.
 The only necesseties to put in the constrainted space are hotend, hotend fans, and extruder.
 The extruder can be positioned close enough to the rail to dodge the Nema 17 motors, and the hotend takes even less space.
 Thus, a toolhead that wastes no space is totally possible.
 2. Unless you are working with 4 short shafted motors, all motors will be on top of the gantry.
 This means you can put as much things as possible under the X-axis.
 Certain toolhead designs (like the [Gustav Railway Toolhead](https://github.com/RCI-Nicket/Gustav-Railway-Toolhead)) leverages this and puts the part cooling fan under.